 Joseph rose and took the child and his mother by night and departed for Egypt.

 Note the immediate obedience on the part of Saint Joseph.
-He is as devout as any Pharisee in his obedience to the Law of Moses, but able to go further and obey God’s new and complete revelation:
+He is devout in his obedience to the Law of Moses, but able to go further and obey God’s new and complete revelation: